acfandino10/myCV/README.md

                     <b-nav-item href="MyMainCV.html#hobbies">Hobbies</b-nav-item>
                </b-navbar-nav>

- plus an import on the script
+ Plus an import on the script

     import MyMainCV from "./MyMainCV";